How I Cope with Migraines

 drink water before consuming caffeine

-Dehydration is a major trigger for migraines, and the more I’ve prioritized consistent, steady water drinking (as well as rehydrating my body after a night of sleep), the more likely I am to stave off any migraines throughout the day.
+Dehydration is a major trigger for migraines, and the more I’ve prioritized consistent, steady water drinking (as well as rehydrating my body after a night of sleep), the more likely I am to prevent a migraine from coming on later in the day.

 be mindful of caffeine and sugar

 Following the previous tip, I’ve also become very mindful of my caffeine and sugary drink consumption.
-I never really “feel” caffeine (no energy boost or jitters) but I do like to drink chai tea lattes and add a little vitamin water to my iced water for flavor.
-Overall hydration is a more sensitive trigger for my migraines than caffeine consumption, but I make a point to gradually lower my consumption before travel, just because I don’t want to worry about going without (and ending up with a migraine) while on a trip.
+I never really “feel” caffeine (energy boost, jitters, etc.) but I do like to drink chai tea lattes and add a little splash of Vitamin Water to my iced water for flavor.
+Overall hydration is a more sensitive trigger for my migraines than caffeine consumption, but I make a point to gradually lower my caffeine intake before any travel plans, just because I don’t want to worry about going without (and ending up with a migraine) while on a trip.

 eat consistently and regularly